wplacer/wplacer/README.md

 ### Initial Setup
 1. Open the displayed URL (usually `http://127.0.0.1/`) in your browser
-2. Log into [wplace.live](https://wplace.live/) in each browser tab with the extension
+2. Log into [wplace.live](https://wplace.live/) in your browser with the extension
 3. Accounts will automatically appear in the **Manage Users** section
+4. If users don't appear use the manually add/update users button in the extension

 ### Creating Templates
 1. Navigate to **Add Template**
 2. **Upload Image**: Click "Convert Image" and select a PNG file
 3. **Set Coordinates**:
    - Enter tile coordinates (TX, TY) and pixel coordinates (PX, PY)
-   - **Pro Tip**: Paste a wplace.live pixel URL directly into the TX field for auto-parsing
+   - Printing starts from the top left corner of the image
 4. **Configure Options**:
    - **Use Paid Colors**: Enable for exact color matching with premium palette
    - **Auto-Purchase**: Enable charge/upgrade buying